 "This is your heritage, Evie.
-Your grandparents suffered through this injustice, imprisoned in their own country for the crime of being Asian.
+Your grandparents suffered through this injustice, imprisoned in their own country for the crime of being Japenese.
 Don’t you think their suffering deserves to be acknowledged?
 Reparations made?”

 I knew he was talking about my mother’s parents, who had outlived their daughter to see my thirteenth birthday and who had made this country their home.

 “Of course,” I huffed, “But why now?
 Why not when this happened?
 You’re the one who says mistakes are best repaired as soon as possible."
 And why was this so important right now when my weekend was draining away by the second?

 My father smiled, a brief, fluttering thing that disappeared too soon.
 “They are, but sometimes a late apology is better than none at all.”

 He turned to a map of the U.S. pasted to the wall and made a grand show of starting a lecture like he was talking to one of his college students instead of his 13-year-old daughter.

 “Our country was founded 200 years ago when our Founding Fathers came together to form the nation’s Constitution.
 They ensured that, even generations later, their citizens would have protected, equal rights.
 Every American knows this and expects these rights in return."

 He met my eyes over his shoulder, both of our faces as sullen as the topic we discussed.
 “What they did to your grandparents was against those rights, Evie.
 And only now are they willing to admit that they did something wrong."

 He continued, words a flood.
 "We have to show the younger generations that the Constitution is still alive in this country, as much as it was back then.”